Stat1c14/Eloquence/README.md

 };
 ```

+You may change the port in the server.js file as well.
 Also, you can enable social login by modifying the auth.js file, if you wish.

 ## API